;

 Post | February 22, 2024

-On January 31, Harvard and Stanford Universities released the Education Recovery Scorecard, an assessment of student achievement following the learning loss that resulted from the COVID-19 pandemic.1 The report detailed the gains third- through eighth-grade students in 8,000 school districts across the country have made in their math and reading scores.2 Results show that there has […]
+On January 31, Harvard and Stanford Universities released the Education Recovery Scorecard, an assessment of student achievement following the COVID-19 pandemic learning loss.1 The report detailed the gains third- through eighth-grade students in 8,000 school districts across the country have made in their math and reading scores.2 The Education Recovery Scorecard results show that there […]

 Revisiting the Child Tax Credit